terra-money/classic-core/docs/guide/terracli.md

 Note that this is the Tendermint signing key, _not_ the operator key you will use in delegation transactions.

 ::: danger Warning
 We strongly recommend _NOT_ using the same passphrase for multiple keys.
-The Tendermint team and the Interchain Foundation will not be responsible for the loss of funds.
+The Terra team will not be responsible for the loss of funds.
 :::

 #### Generate multisig public keys